alt-romes/alt-romes.github.io/posts/2023-01-01-monthly-update-on-a-haskell-game-engine.md

 title: Monthly Update on a Haskell Game Engine

-description: I've been working the past month or two in a shader-centric and
+description: I've been working the past month or two in a shader-centric,
              type-heavy 3d-renderer/game engine,
              written in Haskell.
 In this post I present some of the current implementation details and pictures of the multiple achievements and